Conference Program

 MULTIDISCIPLINARY

-Two simulation cases (one in the morning, another in the afternoon) that offer stuff that's good to review, a bit of something new, scenarios that could occur but only a few, and a chance to exercise your mind and teamwork skills as a crew.
+Cases that offer stuff that’s good to review, a bit of something new, scenarios that could occur – but only a few, a chance to exercise your mind and teamwork skills as a crew.

 PHYSICIANs / NPs